Iran supreme leader spurns U.S. overture to fight Islamic State

 Iraq's allies hope Abadi will prove a more consensual leader than his predecessor, Nuri al-Maliki, a Shi'ite whose policies alienated many Sunnis, and that the new government will win back support from Sunnis who had backed the Islamic State's revolt.

-The broad international goodwill towards Abadi shown at Monday's conference means Washington will probably face little diplomatic pushback over plans for air strikes in Iraq.
+The broad international goodwill toward Abadi shown at Monday's conference means Washington will probably face little diplomatic pushback over plans for air strikes in Iraq.

 Syria, however, is a much trickier case.
 In a three-year civil war, Islamic State has emerged as one of the most powerful Sunni groups battling against the government of President Bashar al-Assad, a member of a Shi'ite-derived sect.